arvigeus/AZ-204/Questions/Containers.md

 ---

-Question: You need to mount KeyVault in `/mnt/secrets`.
-Under which property in the YAML file `azureKeyVault:` will go?
+Question: You need to mount Azure Files in `/aci/logs/`.
+Under which property in the YAML file `azureFile:` will go?

 - [x] volumes
 - [ ] volumesMounts